nguyenkhois/react-pretence-router/README.md

 # React Pretence Router [![npm](https://img.shields.io/badge/npm-1.0.2-blue.svg)](https://www.npmjs.com/package/react-pretence-router)
 ![Structure](./assets/structure.png)

+This pretence router is lightweight, simple to use and useful for small application or web browser extension development.
+Simple way for simple requirement (^_~).

-This pretence router is based on [React-Redux](https://redux.js.org/basics/usagewithreact) and use `state` in [Redux `store`](https://redux.js.org/basics/store) to decide which component will be rendered.
+It is based on [React-Redux](https://redux.js.org/basics/usagewithreact) and use state in [Redux `store`](https://redux.js.org/basics/store) to decide which component will be rendered.
 It look like a router but it isn't a real router like [React-Router](https://github.com/ReactTraining/react-router).

-It is lightweight, very simple to use and useful for small application or web browser extension development (Google Chrome or Firefox).
-Simple solution for simple requirement (^_~).

 I recommend you to use [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension) to know more about what happen and how data changed when you develop your app.